INTERNET CONNECTION TROUBLESHOOTING

 Before performing a speed test from a smartphone, verify it is connected to your home or office Wi-Fi before you begin the test.
 Otherwise, you are testing the speed of your cellular service network--not your home or business internet service provider (i.e., Wake Wireless).

 Your speed test results are directly dependent on the quality of your internet connection AND the internet connection of the provider that hosts the speed test server.
 Wake Wireless recommends that you test your connection against at least two different speed test servers.
-For example, if you are using the Ookla Speedtest, we recommend you test with the available Bixby, OKC, and/or KC servers.
+For example, if you are using the Ookla Speedtest, we recommend you test with the our server first in Bartlesville and also try available Bixby, OKC, and/or KC servers.
 Connecting to a speed test server that is too far away (e.g., Seattle or Washington D.C.) or over-utilized will yield inaccurate results.

 If you are still concerned that your internet connection is performing at a rate below your service subscription, our technical support staff will be happy to look into your issue.